Azure-Samples/msal-managed-identity/src/dotnet/readme.md

 Now the web page will show the secret value of the key vault secret you queried for.

-## Community Help and Support
+## Commin Errors

 Following are the most common errors you would see if any step was missed during setup:

 ### An attempt was made to access a socket in a way forbidden by its access permissions.
 (169.254.169.254:80)

 This error indicates that the managed identity endpoint is not reachable.
+Please refer to the Azure Web App ocumentation on [how to turn on Managed Identity](https://learn.microsoft.com/en-us/azure/azure-app-configuration/howto-integrate-azure-managed-service-identity?pivots=framework-dotnet&tabs=core5x#add-a-managed-identity).

-> Causes : Managed identity was not turned on for the Azure Resource
+> Causes : Managed identity is not enabled for the Azure Resource.

 ### Access Denied errors